 For students on the Value Plan, YCMP Plan, or a YCMP Off-Campus Plans, you may check the remaining balance of your meal plan when you swipe in at the cashier’s station or online at https://get.cbord.com/umass

 If a student on the Value Plan or YCMP Gold or YCMP Platinum runs out of meals at any time during the semester, students may upgrade their meal plan to Unlimited or Unlimited Plus on SPIRE at any time during the semester or they can purchase Additional Meals in Blocks of 10 on SPIRE.
 Please call the Meal Plan Office for more information at 545-1362.
 Students are advised to use their meal plans wisely as meals do not carry forward and there are no refunds for meals remaining at the end of the semester.

 What are guest meals?

 Guest Meals are invitations to bring someone to dine at the dining commons with you.
-For each residential meal plan, 15 of the total meals each semester are for guests.
-With YCMP, there is no limit for Guest Meals.
+Each residential meal plan offers a varying amount of guest meals per plan.
+With YCMP or YCMP Off-Campus, there is no limit for Guest Meals.